input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/metadata.md

 1. Extract the [`parameters`](metadata.md#parameters) reference from the user document
 2. Follow the parameter chain: Contest → Category → Campaign → Brand
 3. Collect all `conditions` arrays from each parameter level in the hierarchy
 4. Union all condition references (removing duplicates based on document ID and version)
-5. Sort the unioned list according to [CBOR Deterministic Encoding][CBOR-LFD-ENCODING]
+5. Sort the unified list according to [CBOR Deterministic Encoding][CBOR-LFD-ENCODING]
-6. Compare the user document's `conditions` array with this unioned, sorted list
+6. Compare the user document's `conditions` array with this unified, sorted list
 7. Validation succeeds only if they match exactly

 **Validation Rules:**